Architects want better 3D models – going digital is the answer

 Just because a project hasn’t been built shouldn’t be a hurdle to being able to market and sell it effectively – indeed, getting investors on board is often an essential first step to making a project viable.
 With a fully functioning and complete digital 3D model, it’s much easier to help clients, customers and investors buy in to the concept and see exactly where their investment is going or what they’re actually buying.
 Use them in everything from TV and online commercials to promotional materials and presentations and at events and exhibits.

 Nomoko 3D models recreate the real world digitally.
-We can currently capture your chosen location anywhere in Switzerland and deliver custom 3D models that integrate your designs into photorealistic environments to help you plan, visualize and design your projects.
-Fully compatible with existing softwares, we can deliver them as FBX and OBJ files so you can integrate your own CAD models as well as Twinmotion and Unity – or you can ask us to do it for you to create almost any output you want.
+We can currently capture your chosen location anywhere in Switzerland, Europe and USA and deliver custom 3D models that integrate your designs into photorealistic environments to help you plan, visualize and design your projects.
+Fully compatible with existing software, we can deliver them as FBX and OBJ files so you can integrate your own CAD models in the 3D rendering software of your choice, as well as Twinmotion and Unity – or you can ask us to do it for you to create almost any output you want, for any use, like architectural competitions.
 With our models you can:

 Create dedicated videos